droidsrobotics/projects/PIX3L PLOTT3R/server/README.md

         mkdir lock
         python printer.py &
         python sendprint.py &
-        Go to http://localhost/ in Firefox
+        Go to http://localhost/ in Firefox/Iceweasel

 To manage more than one printer, duplicate printsend.py and run all the versions at once.